Plugin documentation for smd_user_manager by Stef Dawson follows this short message from our sponsor ;-)

 - When searching privileges by name, only the first matching group will be returned — the privs are searched in order of their ID.

 - You may search privileges and content counts by specifying an exact value, for example Article count: 0 shows all accounts with no articles (perhaps a self-registered spammer or malicious user?)

 - You may also search these fields using greater-than or less-than symbols to find users with the matching number of assets.
 For example, Image count:

 >=50shows all users with 50 images or more.

-You can also perform multi-edits by selecting the rows to alter via the checkboxes on the right of each row and using the dropdown immediately below the list to make mass changes.
+You can also perform multi-edits by selecting the rows to alter via the checkboxes and using the dropdown immediately below the list to make mass changes.
 The options are: